SussexPAL/PythonCrashCourse/Scripts/functions.md

 x = 4

 def is_even():
-    # Reference f inside the function
+    # Reference x inside the function
     if x % 2 == 0:
         print(str(x) + " is even!")
     else: